amida-tech/greyscale/backend/README.md

 - vi. `-e JWT_SECRET=<JWT_SECRET/>` sets the JWT secret
 - vii. `-e MEMCACHED_HOST=indaba_memcached` sets the environment variable for the app to specify the name of the memcached instance to the name we linked it as in ii

-From the base directory of the project run `docker build --tag indaba-backend .` To run the image `docker run -p 3000:3000 indaba-client`